brycefisher/brycefisher.github.io-jekyll/_posts/2012-09-24-debugging-a-php-error.md

 title: "Debugging A PHP Error"
 layout: "post"
 excerpt: "Guide understanding and fixing many a common php error, and php tools to that help."
+category: php
+tags:
+- debugging
+- xdebug
 ---
 I classify any PHP error in two flavors: coding errors and design errors.
 Firstly, I'll discuss what a coding error is, why it might occur, how to find the error, and common fixes.
 Secondly, I'll compare and contrast with design errors, since they can be more subtle and complex.

 ##Coding Errors

 Coding errors involved a problem with the actual code written -- for example a misspelled word, a missing semicolon at the end of a line, etc. When configured to do so, PHP can provide error messages when it encounters a coding error, but often times error messages are turned off.
-However, in order to solve coding errors, you will need to configure PHP to provide you with these error messages.</p>
+However, in order to solve coding errors, you will need to configure PHP to provide you with these error messages.

 ### Why Are Error Messages Turned Off?

 For security.
 PHP error messages often display part of the PHP code used to operate your website, or provide detailed information about the inner workings of your code or your webserver.
-Online predators could use this information to infect your server, gain unauthorized access, do other unpleasant things with your web server.
+Online predators could use this information to infect your server, gain unauthorized access, do other unpleasant things.
 You can make your website considerable more secure from these kinds of risks by keeping PHP error messages hidden from view on any publicly available websites.

 ### Finding Error Messages